-Figure 11 Overall layout of buildings.

 Compressor room

 The compressor room (16 m * 14 m * 6.5 m) shall house the WCS.
 The Contractor shall reserve space in this room for future upgrades (e.g. a dedicated purification system), for spare parts storage as well as for an unloading area.